RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 b) Reading only parts of uvfits, uvh5 or miriad data
 ****************************************************
-The same options that are available for the select function can also be passed to the read method to do the select on the read, saving memory and time if only a portion of the data are needed.
+The same options that are available for the :meth:`pyuvdata.UVData.select` method can also be passed to the :meth:`pyuvdata.UVData.read`` method to do the select on the read, saving memory and time if only a portion of the data are needed.

 Note that these keywords can be used for any file type, but for FHD, MWA correlator FITS files, and